The consequences of unsustainable touristic growth in rural and urban tourism hotspots

 If local people in the tourist destination are gainfully employed they are more likely to impose strict laws on tourist numbers.
-On the other hand, if the people are unemployed they are more likely exceed the carrying capacity in order to cash in on large tourist numbers.
+On the other hand, if the people are unemployed they are more likely to exceed the carrying capacity in order to cash in on large tourist numbers.

 - The number of tourists.

-Type of tourists and their behavior.
+- Type of tourists and their behaviour.

 Case studies of unsustainable tourism in urban areas (carrying capacity)